MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Save and then close the **constitution.md** file.

-1. Commit and push the updated constitution.md file to your Git repository.
+1. Commit and push the updated files to your Git repository.

-    For example:
+    For example, if the constitution.md file is the only file that was updated, you can use the following commands in the terminal:

     ```powershell
     git add constitution.md